moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 The media object payload:

 * MUST consist of a Segment Type Box (styp) followed by any number of media fragments.
 Each media fragment consists of a Movie Fragment Box (moof) followed by a Media Data Box (mdat).
 The Media Fragment Box (moof) MUST contain a Movie Fragment Header Box (mfhd) and Track Box (trak) with a Track ID (`track_ID`) matching a Track Box in the initialization fragment.
-* MUST contain a single track.
+* MUST contain a single {{ISOBMFF}} track.
 * MUST contain media content encoded in decode order.
 This implies an increasing DTS.
 * MAY contain any number of frames/samples.
 * MAY have gaps between frames/samples.
 * MAY overlap with other objects.
 This means timestamps may be interleaved between objects.

-Two options are RECOMMENDED for packaging CMAF content in to WMF media objects:
+Two options are RECOMMENDED for packaging CMAF content into WMF media objects:
 * the first is to package a complete CMAF Fragment (see {{CMAF}} sect 6.6.1) into a single object within each group.
 This results in there being a single GOP (Group of Pictures) in the media object and a single media object per group.
 * The second is to package a CMAF chunk (see {{CMAF}} sect 6.6.5), in which the mdat holds a single frame of video, or sample of audio, into each object and to assign a unique group ID to each fragment.
 This approach is RECOMMENDED to minimize latency.